danpth/translator-discord-bot/README.md

 Click the following link, choose the server in which you want to add the bot and give it the required authorizations: https://discord.com/api/oauth2/authorize?client_id=897218429524803654&permissions=274877991936&scope=bot

+### Warning

+DeepL's free plan allows the user to request up to 500.000 carachters to translate per month.
+Because of that, if many servers start using the bot the monthly limit might be easily reached.
+If you want to heavily use this bot I suggest to create your own bot on the discord developer portal and make an account on deepl.com.
+Then copy my code replacing the tokens.
+In the video linked in the following section you can see how to easily set everything up!

 ## Learning Resources

 - I learned everything that you need to now to start creating discord bots in python, hosting them on replit and deploy a server on UptimeRobbot watching this video on youtube: https://www.youtube.com/watch?v=SPTfmiYiuok